About Us

 Welcome to St. John’s Episcopal Church, located at 216 Duke Street in Tappahannock, Virginia.
 St. John’s was first established in 1820.
 Parishioners worshipped in the Town Chapel/Tappahannock Chapel, which was deeded to the Episcopal Church, but used by four denominations.
 In 1849, the St. John’s vestry decided to erect a new building to replace the Town Chapel and in 1850 the present structure was completed and occupied.

-Currently, St. John’s is a small, active, and involved parish drawn together by our love of God and our desire to serve Christ in the world.
+Currently, St. John’s is an active and involved parish drawn together by our love of God and our desire to serve Christ in the world.
 Our church is composed of members and guests from Tappahannock, Essex County, and surrounding areas.

 Click here for our latest worship schedule